RIVER RATING: Class III-IV

 - B) Take a shuttle van/taxi to Spokane, Washington (two hours north) for other airline selections as Spokane has a much larger airport.
 If you choose to shuttle to Spokane you can arrange an Uber or use Michelle's Shuttle Service 208-305-5636.
 Be sure to clarify how many are in your party and how much luggage you may have when reserving with them.

 - On all 3-day trips and some 4-day trips, your car will go to White Bird or our actual take-out at Pittsburg Landing.
+Approximate cost of this shuttle is $145 not including fuel to be paid directly to the Frontier Motel.

 - On all 5- or 6-day trips and some 4-day trips, your car will be shuttled to Red Lion Hotel in Lewiston.
 If you have your car shuttled to Heller Bar the take out you will need a $35 discovery pass.
+Approximate cost of this shuttle is $200 not including fuel to be paid directly to the Frontier Motel.

 5- and 6-day trips end at Heller Bar, from where we transport you one-hour to the Red Lion Hotel in Lewiston, Idaho.
 If you had your car shuttled north from Cambridge, it will be waiting for you at the Red Lion.
 Our 3- and 4-day trips (except June high water 4-day trips) end at Pittsburg Landing.
 If you had your car shuttled it will either be at our takeout point, or it will be waiting in the town of White Bird.
 If it's in White Bird, we'll take you there on our bus, which takes about one hour.
 Typically we get you to your car in White Bird around 4:00 pm.
 If you ﬂew to Boise, we'll transport you by van to Lewiston, about 3 hours north.
 You can ﬁgure on arriving in Lewiston around 5:30 pm.
 We recommend that you plan to spend the night in Lewiston at the Red Lion Hotel.
 It's best not to plan to ﬂy or drive home that night, as you'll be ready for rest and a hot shower.
 As well, on trips lasting 4 or more days, we include a fun, farewell dinner.
 On 3-day trips, we do not offer a farewell dinner, as a lot of people leave us at White Bird and drive in different directions.
 If your schedule requires that you ﬂy home the same day the trip ends we'll return you to the hotel in Lewiston, from where you can get a taxi to the airport in Lewiston, which is about 15 minutes away.
 You should not plan on a ﬂight departing any earlier than 7:00 pm.
 ROW will not be responsible if you miss a ﬂight out the same evening a trip ends.